slamora/brackets-wiki/Preview-Images-Research.md

 * Provide support immutable documents, APIs that modify text would have to be tweaked to check for mutability.
 * EditorManager.focusEditor() returns focus to last element shown in main editor space, i.e. image if that had focus or last editor otherwise

+__Question what about getActiveEditor,  getCurrentFullEditor should return null

 Advantage:
 * since EditorManager and DocumentManager APIs are unchanged, fewer extensions will break.
 Disadvantage: